GNDeSouza/WebServerESP32Cam/README.md

 but with one additional functionality: the ESPCam can boot in a WiFi-AP open mode (no password), so one can login into the ESP for initially setting up the SSID/Password/IP to their needs.

+In order to configure the ESPCam, all one has to do is to go to their WiFi settings and connect it to the WiFi-AP that will show in their device's WiFi device list.
+Then, open a browser and point it to http://192.168.1.1 and follow the instructions.

-Once SSID/Password/IP are entered, the ESP reboots in webcam server mode.
-If at any time one needs to reset the configuration, they can simply press a button for about 10 secs and the config is forgotten (erase from EEPROM), and booting the ESP back in WiFi-AP mode.
+Once SSID/Password/IP are entered, the ESP reboots in normal, webcam server mode.
+If at any time one needs to reset the current configuration, they can simply press the button defined in the code as one of the GPIOs for about 10 secs.
+The white LED inside the ESP32 will blink a few times (8) and then go steady.
+At this point the button should be released, the current config will be orgotten (erase from EEPROM), and the device will start booting back in WiFi-AP mode.

 This is a very familiar/standard feature in most IoT and many other devices nowadays (Alexa, light switches, door bells, etc)